shawlab-moffitt/CSEminer-manuscript/2_exon_prioritization/README.md

 ## 2.3.
 Merge Exon Scores from Solid and Brain Tumors.
 ## 2.4.
 Annotate Alternative Spliced Exons.

-# 2.1 setting up the user environment
+# 2.1 Setting up the user environment
 Procedure to download the required files.
 The user can run step1_setup.sh, which should download all the necessary files for performing exon prioritization.
 ```